 "An indirect participant is considered a participant on grounds of systemic risk, this does not limit the responsibility of the participant through which the indirect participant passes transfer orders to the system."

-"The notion of 'business day' is introduced to cover both day and night time settlements so that it encompasses all events happening during the business cycle of a system."
+"The notion of 'business day' is introduced to cover both day and night time settlements and it encompasses all events happening during the business cycle as defined by the rules of the system."

-Deleted recital: SFD recital 8.
+[Deleted recital: SFD recital 8]